SwapnikKatkoori/espn-api/README.md

 # espn-api
-An unofficial espn-api that gets data by scraping the espn ff page.
+An unofficial espn "api" for Node.js that gets data by scraping the espn ff page.

 # Install